 Contact FirstEnergy Solutions at (1-866) 636-3749, and they will be able to assist you in opting-in.

 4. Is the FES Rate Guaranteed?

 Yes.
-Under the current contract, the cost of 5.12 cents per kilowatt hour is guaranteed through July 2014 when the contract expires.
-If, for whatever reason, ComEd's rate should drop below FES's, FES has agreed to either match that rate or release all customers back to ComEd.
+Under the current contract, the cost of 6.27 cents per kilowatt hour is guaranteed through July 2017 when the contract expires.
+If the ComEd billing rate should drop below FES's rate at any point of the contract, residents will have the option to opt-out without penalty or the Village may simply cancel the contract and return all customers to ComEd.